lazyloadbox/super-emma-ext/README.md

-# Browser Extension with AI Chat
+# Browser Extension with AI

 A modern browser extension built with WXT, React, and TypeScript, featuring an AI chat interface with advanced markdown rendering and theme support.